SPARC Other Transactions (OTs)

 1. What is the Common Fund?

 The NIH Common Fund, managed by the Office of Strategic Coordination in the Office of the Director, supports cross-cutting trans-NIH programs that require participation by multiple Institutes and Centers.
 Common Fund programs are intended to be transformative, catalytic, synergistic, cross-cutting, and unique.
-More information can be found at: https://commonfund.nih.gov/index.
+More information can be found at: https://commonfund.nih.gov/.
 2. What is the SPARC program?

 The Stimulating Peripheral Activity to Relieve Conditions or SPARC program’s overarching goal is to provide the scientific foundation necessary to pilot new and/or improved closed-loop neuromodulation devices and stimulation protocols to treat diseases and conditions through precise neural control of peripheral end-organ system function.

-to be managed in an interactive manner as a consortium.
+To achieve this goal, the SPARC program is comprised of four interrelated research components to be managed in an interactive manner as a consortium.
 The program aims to support multidisciplinary teams of investigators to deliver detailed, predictive, functional and anatomical neural circuit maps of the innervation of multiple major internal organs in humans.
 These maps will provide a foundation for the development and testing of novel electrodes, stimulation protocols, and minimally invasive surgical procedures to improve existing, or develop new, neuromodulation therapies, and to test existing approved neuromodulation devices in new applications.
 Driven by end goals of improving existing, and developing new, neuromodulation therapies to relieve conditions, the program will be iterative and dynamic, with the technologies informing neural mapping efforts, and the mapping results defining new technology requirements.

 3. What is the role of the SPARC Program Manager (PM)?